SEND Annual Report 2019-2020

 The kinds of SEN that are provided for at Foxborough Primary School

 Foxborough Primary School is an inclusive school which aims to ensure that the needs of every child are met.
 Our SEND policy is available on the school’s website which details further our philosophy in relation to SEND.
-Our Local Offer is also available on the Local Authority’s website.
+Our Local Offer is also available on the Local Authority’s website and school website.